 Another option is the Lake County Probate Court’s Search Tool.
 This tool can be used to search for estate and guardianship cases as well as several other types of cases under its jurisdiction.
 Here are a few examples:

 You can search for court documents with the municipal courts located in Lake County as well.
-Online searches are available with the Painesville Municipal Court and Mentor Municipal Court.
+Online searches are available with the Painesville Municipal Court, Mentor Municipal Court and Willoughby Municipal Court.

 You can use these online tools to search court records for various types of cases such as traffic, criminal, civil and small claims.
 You can also contact any of the municipal courts to see if their records are available to search in person.14